cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

     average of three values instead of just two.
 Modify the `main` function to properly call your updated function and verify it calculates the average correctly.

-We will be using Repl.it throughout the course.
-We strongly encourage students to experiment with Repl.it frequently.
-The best way to truly understand computer systems programming with C and C++ is to actually write programs, and the easiest way to write C and C++ programs is to just use Repl.it!

-### 2.2.
-Compiler Explorer

-Compiler Explore is a free online service that compiles C programs to machine instructions and then displays these machine instructions for you to inspect completely online in your browser.
-It will enable us to quickly explore the connection between C and C++ code and the low-level machine instructions actually executed by the computer system.
-Start a browser and go to <https://godbolt.org>.
-You will see a default code snippet.
-Replace this code with the following code inspired by today's lecture.

-    int avg( int x, int y )
-    {
-      int sum = x + y;
-      return sum / 2;
-    }

-Compiler Explore will automatically display the corresponding machine instructions on the right.
-It color codes C code on the left to match which exact machine instructions are produced by that C code on the right.
-You can right click on an instruction and select _View opcode doc_ to learn more about what each instruction does.
-You can also choose from many different compilers targeting many different instruction set architectures (ISAs).
-Here are three different compiler/ISAs you might want to experiment with:

- - x86-64 clang 8.0.0 : This is similar to the compiler on ecelinux
- - MIPS gcc 5.4 (el) : This is similar to what is used in ECE 2400
- - RISCV-V rv32gc clang : This is similar to what is used in ECE 2400

-Go ahead and choose x86-64.
-Notice that even though the C source code uses the integer division operator there is no division instruction on the right.
-This is because the compiler is smart enough to figure out that dividing by 2 is the same as shifting to the right by one bit.
-In the upper-right corner you will either see `Compiler options` or `-O3`.
-This is where you can enter command line options that are passed to the compiler.
-The command line option `-O3` tells the compiler to apply as many optimizations as it can.
-Experiment with either entering `-O3` or deleting `-O3` to observe the difference in the resulting machine instructions.
-Notice that without `-O3` the compiler will generate many more instructions, and also notice that it now is using a division instruction (`idiv`).
-The unoptimized code would execute far slower than the optimized code.

-!!! note "To-Do On Your Own"

-    Copy-and-paste the three-input average program you developed earlier into Compiler Explore.
-Inspect the corresponding machine instructions for all three compiler/ISA options mentioned above with and without optimizations.

 3. C Preprocessor
 --------------------------------------------------------------------------